confluentinc/kafka-rest/docs/intro.rst

    See the :ref:`installation instructions<installation>` for the Confluent Platform.
 Before starting the REST proxy you must start Kafka and the schema registry.
-The :ref:`quickstart<quickstart>` explains how to start these services locally for testing.
+The :ref:`Confluent Platform quickstart<quickstart>` explains how to start these services locally for testing.

 .. ifconfig:: not platform_docs